-- Clean every reachable surface with detergent that leaves no residue.
-COVID loves residue and any organic material.
-Always clean before using disinfectant.
+- Clean every reachable surface with a detergent that leaves no residue.
+COVID-19 loves residue and any organic material.
+Always clean the surface before using disinfectant.

 - Clean and disinfect your dance floor surface at least once a day.
 Twice would be even better.
 Products with alcohol, ammonia or bleach will damage your floor, so take care to use floor-specific substances.

-- Ballet Barres, light switches, door knobs and bathrooms should be disinfected before and after every class.
+- Disinfect ballet barres, light switches, doorknobs and bathrooms before and after every class.

-- Open windows (if you have them) between classes.
+- If you have windows, open them between classes.
 Fresh air helps.

-Information to Know Before Opening Your Dance Studio
+Information to Know Before Reopening Your Dance Studio

-- COVID19 is most likely transmitted after 15 minutes of continual contact.
+- COVID-19 most likely gets transmitted after 15 minutes of continual contact.

-- Before using any product on your floor or surfaces test to make sure it will not discolor or damage.
+- Before using any product on your floor or surfaces, test to ensure it will not discolor or damage.

-- Young people are less likely to contact COVID however they are not immune.
-There have been reports of side effects such as stroke, heart attack and blood clotting have been reported.
+- Young people are less likely to contact COVID-19 — however, they are not immune.
+There have been reports of side effects such as stroke, heart attack and blood clotting in younger patients.

 - No known product on the market can disinfect carpeting from COVID-19.
-Disinfectant carpet cleaners only kill odor causing bacteria.
+Disinfectant carpet cleaners only kill odor-causing bacteria.

-- Latest data shows that virus transfer is less likely to happen from object to person.
+- Recent data shows that virus transfer is less likely to happen from object to person.
 Person-to-person contact through droplet transmission is much more prevalent.

 Stagestep Flooring Solutions Can Help You Prepare

-All products include free shipping in the continental USA.
-Contact our team today with any questions!
+All products include free shipping in the continental U.S. Contact our team today with any questions!